 I’m the youngest child of four.
 My dad is a builder and my mom is a housewife.
 I’m the only one in my family to complete high school and now study at university.
 My two older brothers finished 6th grade and my older sister graduated only from middle school.
 I’m proud that I’m continuing with my education.
 My parents, particularly my mom, supported us with our studies but my siblings decided not to continue.
 They [my siblings] used to tease me because I’m the youngest yet I’m the one who is studying at university.

-I did not pass my first yeaHector with his mom during a home visitr of middle school.
+I did not pass my first year of middle school.
 I got a job working at a mechanic shop, even though my mom really wanted me to study.
 But after two months I fractured my spine from all the hard labor.
 After going to the doctor, I was told to quit.
 So I did, and returned to school.
 I put more effort into my studies and with my mom’s encouragement and support I passed the year.
 I finished middle school with an 86 grade point average.

 How did you find out about CasaSito?